Excitations of a two-dimensional supersolid: Excitation results

 The dynamic structure factor reveals the density fluctuations associated with the excitations, notably $S(\mathbf{q},\omega)$ vanishes for excitations that do not affect the density.

 In all results we see that the gapless excitation bands emerge from the $\Gamma$ point, and that these all have a linear dependence on the excitation wavevector near $\Gamma$.
-For the dipolar case shown in Fig.~\ref{bandstructure}, in (a) and (b) the lowest branch (close to $\Gamma$) is a transverse excitation of the crystal, which has no weight in the dynamic structure factor\footnote{Note that at low $q$ the first and second sound branches have small weight due to the density fluctuations being suppressed, but for the transverse excitation branch the weight vanishes at all $q$.}.
+For the dipolar case shown in Figs.~\ref{bandstructure}(b) and (c), the lowest branch (close to $\Gamma$) is a transverse excitation of the crystal, which has no weight in the dynamic structure factor\footnote{Note that at low $q$ the first and second sound branches have small weight due to the density fluctuations being suppressed, but for the transverse excitation branch the weight vanishes at all $q$.}.
 The next branch is the second sound or phase mode, which has a weak density contribution.
-These two lowest branches have similar speeds of sound (i.e.~slope near $\Gamma$), and as $\epsilon_{dd}$ increases the second sound speed decreases and becomes slower than the transverse speed of sound [see subplot (c)].
+These two lowest branches have similar speeds of sound (i.e.~slope near $\Gamma$), and as $\epsilon_{dd}$ increases the second sound speed decreases and becomes slower than the transverse speed of sound [see subplot (d)].
 The third gapless branch of the spectra is known as first sound and is a longitudinal density wave.
 This excitation branch rises much more steeply than the other two, i.e.~exhibiting a much higher sound speed.
-It is instructive to compare these results to the spectra along the three symmetry directions calculated for the 2D soft-core supersolids (also studied in Ref.~\cite{Macri2013a}).
+It is instructive to compare these results to the spectra along the three symmetry directions calculated for the 2D soft-core supersolid (also studied in Ref.~\cite{Macri2013a}).
 As shown in Fig.~\ref{bandstructure_softcore}, the order of the three branches is preserved while varying $\Lambda$, with the gapless transverse branch always sandwiched in between the second sound mode and the first sound mode.
 In Fig.~\ref{dynamics_softcore}, we show three exemplar modes that have the same quasimomentum $\mathbf{q}$ but belong to the three different gapless energy bands.
+To highlight the character of each mode, we plot the change in density $\Delta|\psi|^2 = \mathcal{N}^{-1}|\psi + c_{\nu\mathbf{q}}u_{\nu\mathbf{q}}(\mathbf{x})-c_{\nu\mathbf{q}}^*v^*_{\nu\mathbf{q}}(\mathbf{x})|^2-|\psi|^2$, obtained by subtracting the ground state density from the perturbed density, normalized by $\mathcal{N}$ to the same value as the ground state.
 Here, we observe that the second sound branch (a) keeps the location of the density maxima fixed, but density changes along the direction of propagation by atom tunnelling between sites.
 The transverse sound branch (b) causes a shearing of the lattice sites (i.e.~transversal motion).
-The first sound branch (c) exhibits longitudinal displacement of the lattice sites, consistent with a classical crystal excitation. {Notice that, to help the visualization, the quasimomentum $\mathbf{q}$ of the selected modes is chosen along along the $x$-axis, which is equivalent to the $\Gamma-K$ symmetry direction in Fig.\,\ref{bandstructure_softcore}.}
+The first sound branch (c) exhibits longitudinal displacement of the lattice sites, consistent with a classical crystal excitation.
+Notice that, to help the visualization, the quasimomentum $\mathbf{q}$ of the selected modes is chosen along along the $x$-axis, which is equivalent to the $\Gamma-K$ symmetry direction in Fig.\,\ref{bandstructure_softcore}.